ppy/osu-wiki/wiki/Glossary/en.md

 ### peppy

-The online alias of Dean Herbert, written with a lowercase `p`.
+The online alias of Dean Herbert—stylised with a lowercase "p".
 He is the creator of the osu! project and its primary developer.

 ### Play Time